SageKyle/backtick-finance/README.md

 ### Continued Learning

-After this, my goal is to move on to the nesxt step in my learning process which is to learn React JS.
+After this, my goal is to move on to the next step in my learning process which is to learn React JS.

 ## Author